Skip to content

 titleStringnoThe title of the video.

-pubDateCalendarnoThe date this video was published.
+pubDateCalendarnoThe publication date for this video in milliseconds.

 durationSecondsintyesDuration of the video in seconds.